appgardenstudios/hyaline/www/content/articles/purpose.md

 </div>

 # Persons to Personas
+You might be tempted to just dive in at this point and start making documentation for everyone, but it usually is not practical to make a different set of documentation for each person.
+Instead, we create a set of personas (defined), and then create documentation for a persona instead.
+Talk about history of personas, how they are used in marketing and other fields, and how they apply here.

+TODO |vertical| image of persons being combined into a set of personas Team Lead, Sr. Dev, Intern
+PO, UX, QA
+Manager, Director, Stakeholder

 ## Example(s)

 # Grouping your Goals
+Now that we've grouped our people into personas, we now need to group our goals into objectives at about the same level of granularity

+TODO image of goals being combined into a singe goal

+TODO groups of goals

 ## Example(s)

 # Deciding on Documentation
+Now that we have Personas and Objectives, we need to decide on the set of documentation that should exist that allows said persona to complete their objective.
+To do this we need to take into account 3 main things: What does that persona need to know, what do we need to leave out, and how much will it cost to create/maintain the documentation

+How detailed to make it/what needs to be included (granularity/detail) What to leave out
+How much does it cost to create/maintain

+TODO image

 ## Example(s)

 # Weighing the Costs

+TODO image of options and costs associated with creating said documentation

 ## Example(s)

 # Writing with Purpose

+TODO image of Documentation created for a specific set of goals for a specific persona(s)

 ## Example(s)